nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Notice that this is similar to the `add` command format!

 Examples:
-* `Company meeting tonight, at 7pm to 9pm`
+* `Company meeting tonight at 7pm to 9pm`
-* `edit 2 Company meeting tomorrow morning, at 7am to 9am -high`
+* `edit 2 Company meeting tomorrow morning at 7am to 9am -high`
-* `Buy coffee for boss, by 8am repeat every day`
+* `Buy coffee for boss by 8am repeat every day`
-* `edit 3 Buy coffee for boss, by 7am repeat every 2 days`
+* `edit 3 Buy coffee for boss by 7am repeat every 2 days`

 **_Editing out details in a task_**